Nobody Sleeps in the Woods Tonight Part 2

 Nobody Sleeps in the Woods Tonight Part 2 (W lesie dziś nie zaśnie nikt 2) is a 2021 Polish supernatural horror slasher film and a sequel to Nobody Sleeps in the Woods Tonight.
-Once again, it's directed by Bartosz M. Kowalski and greg herald and written by Bartosz M. Kowalski and Mirella Zaradkiewicz.
+Once again, it's directed by Bartosz M. Kowalski and written by Bartosz M. Kowalski and Mirella Zaradkiewicz.
 Julia Wieniawa, Wojciech Mecwaldowski, Izabela Dabrowska and Michal Zbroja reprise their roles, while Mateusz Wieclawek and Zofia Wichlacz are the new leads.